homelab-alpha/npm-workspaces-template/CODE_STYLE_AND_STANDARDS_GUIDES.md

 ## Introduction

-This guide helps contributors understand how we write code in the NPM Workspaces Template repository.
+This guide helps contributors understand how we write code in the npm Workspaces Template repository.
 We use **npm workspaces** for a **Node.js** project, splitting it into a `client` (Vue.js) and `server` (Express.js, TypeScript) part, with **Docker** for easy setup.
 Following these guidelines keeps our code consistent and easy to manage.

 ## Our Main Guidelines